 A Handgun Permit may be renewed for successive periods of three (3) years each if, at the time of an application for renewal, the applicant possesses the qualifications for the issuance of a permit and pays the renewal fee as established in the subtitle.

 The renewal process is the responsibility of the applicant and should be started no less than 90 business days from expiration of the permit.
 Timely renewal is the responsibility of the permit holder.
-The Licensing Division does not send out renewal reminders.
-The expiration date is on the face of the permit.
+The Licensing Portal will only send out renewal reminders for Wear and Carry permit applications that have been submitted through the online portal.

 It is the permit holder’s responsibility to notify the Licensing Division of address changes, in writing, within 30 days of any change.
 You must mail this change to the same address as you would mail an application.